chhantyal/py3readiness/README.md

 ## Contribute

-Please use the issue tracker for issues, suggestions, feature requests and further enhancements.
+Please use issue tracker for issues, suggestions, feature requests and further enhancements.

 ## Credits

-This is derivative work from [Python Wheels](pythonwheels.com), a site that tracks progress in new Python package destribution standard called Wheels.
-All the credits goes to meshy.
+This is derivative work from [Python Wheels](pythonwheels.com), a site that tracks progress in new Python package destribution standard called [Wheels](https://pypi.python.org/pypi/wheel).
+All the credits goes to [meshy](https://github.com/meshy).